Ignition Poker Review

 Refer‑a‑Friend

-The refer-a-friend bonus offers up to $100 (200% of your friend’s first deposit), plus an extra $25 if they use Bitcoin.
+The refer-a-friend bonus offers up to $100 (200% of your friend’s first deposit), plus an extra $25 if they use cryptocurrency.
 It’s a good offer for players with a network, especially since there’s no cap on how many friends you can invite.
 The bonus only applies to poker deposits, so it’s best suited for users who are active at the tables rather than in the casino or sportsbook.

 Weekly Poker Freerolls